JohnGorter/webpack/_slides/2. Basic setup/intro.md

     chunk    {0} bundle.js (main) 28 bytes [rendered]
     [0] ./test.js 28 bytes {0} [built]
 ```
-- and of course there should be a generated bundle.js
+- And of course there should be a generated bundle.js

 ---
 ### Labtime